 Using high-quality filters.
 Air filters are your first line of defense when cleaning dust and other allergens from your air.
-That’s because the air goes through the filter before entering your heating and cooling units, your ductwork and home.
+That’s because the air goes through the filter before entering your heating and cooling units, your ductwork, and your home.
 But not all filters are created equal.
-Invest in filters that have a MERV rating of at least 8 to trap microscopic particles, like pet dander, pollen, mold, dust mites and insect droppings.
+Invest in filters that have a MERV rating of at least 8 to trap microscopic particles, like pet dander, pollen, mold, dust mites, and insect droppings.

 Then check your filters monthly and replace them every 60-90 days to ensure your heating and cooling systems are not introducing new pollutants into your home.
 A dirty filter will not trap dirt and debris like it’s supposed to and can decrease your energy efficiency.
 Your unit will have to work harder to push the air through the dirty filter.

 Consult with your HVAC provider or check your HVAC system’s manual to determine the maximum MERV rating for your unit.
 A filter that’s rated too high can cause airflow problems and may damage your system.